ucsb-cs56/w20/_labWIP/lab02.md

 would show the output from the `/hello` route.

-This is not very satisfying.
+To get the web app running on the public internet, we'll need to use a cloud-computing platform such as Heroku.

+# Step 4: Undertstanding ocalhost vs. Heroku

+When running on localhost:
 * The web app is only runnning as long as your program is executing.
 * As soon as you CTRL/C the program to interrupt it, the web app is no longer available.
 * The web app is only available on the machine where you are running the program; not on the public internet.

-To get the web app running on the public internet, we'll need to use a cloud-computing platform such as Heroku.
+Running on `localhost` is fine for testing and development.
+But eventually we want to know how to deploy a web application so that anyone on the internet can access it.

+We'll use a cloud computing platform called Heroku.
+Heroku allows us to deploy web applications in Java rather easily.

+*A side note*: though we won't explore it in this course, Heroku also makes it easy to deploy webapps in *a variety of langauges*, including Python, Node (JavaScript), and Ruby just to name a few.
+Many of the skills you'll learn in this course about Heroku will transfer to those other languages if you want to work with them in other courses such as CMPSC 48, CMPSC 189A/B, or personal projects.)

+*A note about security*: Let's say up front that this is a risky thing to do.
+You need to be very careful about security when deploying web applications to the public internet.
+Fortunately, this particular application is rather simple and low-risk.
+We'll discuss web security throughout the course.

-# Step 4: Create a new Heroku App using the Heroku CLI
+# Step 5: Create a new Heroku App using the Heroku CLI

+In this step, we'll

 Logged into CSIL (or one of the machines in the CSTL, i.e. Phelps 3525), use this command to login to Heroku at the command line: